Kesavananda Bharati v. State of Kerala: Significance

 The government of Indira Gandhi did not take kindly to this restriction on its powers by the court.
 On 26 April 1973, Justice Ajit Nath Ray, who was among the dissenters, was promoted to Chief Justice of India superseding three senior Judges, Shelat, Grover and Hegde, which was unprecedented in Indian legal history.

 The 42nd Amendment, enacted in 1976, is considered to be the immediate and most direct fall out of the judgment.
 Apart from it, the judgement cleared the deck for complete legislative authority to amend any part of the Constitution except when the amendments are not in consonance with the basic features of the Constitution.

-In the 1980 case Indira Nehru Gandhi v.
+In the 1975 case Indira Nehru Gandhi v.
 Raj Narain, a Constitution Bench of the Supreme Court used the basic structure doctrine to strike down the 39th amendment.
 The 39th Amendment was passed in 1975, during The Emergency and placed the election of the President, the Vice President, the Prime Minister and the Speaker of the Lok Sabha beyond the scrutiny of the Indian courts.
 Adopting this amendment was a move to suppress Gandhi's prosecution.

-The basic structure doctrine was also adopted by the Supreme Court of Bangladesh in 1989, by expressly relying on the reasoning in the Kesavananda case, in its ruling on Anwar Hossain Chowdhary v.
+The basic structure doctrine was also adopted by the Supreme Court of Bangladesh in 1989, by expressly relying on the reasoning in the Kesavananda case, in its ruling on Anwar Hossain Chowdhury v.
 Bangladesh (41 DLR 1989 App.
 Div.
 165, 1989 BLD (Spl.)
 1).